All About Adderall

 When taken therapeutically for ADHD or narcolepsy, Adderall induces a slight euphoria, wakefulness and improved cognition.
 When taken in higher doses (Adderall is typically snorted or ingested in pill form) than clinically prescribed, Adderall significantly increases energy, wakefulness, concentration and memory.
 College students have dubbed Adderall the “study drug” because of its ability to help them study, finish work on time and cram for exams.
 Adderall is also abused by competitive athletes and weight trainers wanting to combat fatigue and increase their strength and stamina.

-The Side Effects of Adderall Abuse
+13 Symptoms of Adderall Abuse

 When abused, Adderall causes numerous side effects, including: